pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 ## Processing Summary

-* Initialize the notebook environment and restore the NExT-QA dataset.
+* Initialize the notebook environment and restore the required project resources.
 * Configure the baseline VideoQA experiment.
 * Verify GPU runtime readiness and model dependencies.
 * Load the Qwen2-VL-7B model and processor.